-As described in “The Benefits of Regional Grain Networks”, grain networks benefit their communities in numerous ways.
+As described in “The Benefits of Regional Grain Networks,” grain networks benefit their communities in numerous ways.
 Initial actions in the evolution of a regional grain economy are often grassroots collaborations sparked by conversations, concerns about access to healthy foods, or entrepreneurial possibilities.
-Often the decisions made are replicable anywhere, despite the uniqueness of regions, local investors, and the degrees to which existing infrastructure enable the grain movement to secure a foothold.
-To aid emerging grain networks (wheat and other grains can be grown in almost every state*), we’ve collected information that grain trailblazers have identified as components of a durable grain system.
+The decisions are often replicable anywhere, despite the uniqueness of regions, local investors, and the degrees to which existing infrastructure enables the grain movement to secure a foothold.
+To aid emerging grain networks (wheat and other grains can be grown in almost every state), we’ve collected information that grain trailblazers have identified as components of a durable grain system.

 Step 1: Identify Resources